leathergimp/leathergimp/README.md

 <sub>rob & hux, he rot.
 17, male, masc terms **only**. i only care for the marvel CINEMATIC universe & *specifically* winterbaron / bucky in general. i dont care for other bucky ships unless theyre hydratrashparty related (sorry) and i ***really*** dont like stucky (sorry)</sub>

-<sub> ive also started peacemaker. as of rn im literally only on s1ep1</sub>
+<sub> ive also started peacemaker. as of rn im watched to s1ep5</sub>

 <sub>iwc if youre 15> & dnf if you support harassment or censorship in *any* way shape or form (**no** exceptions). i hide & block freely. walking up to me in a steve pony = ignoring you</sub>